breatheco-de/exercise-random-card/README.md

 ## 📝 Instructions

-Create and algorithm that randomly builds a card on every refresh:
+Create an algorithm that randomly builds a card on every refresh:

-1. Every time the website refreshes a new random card needs to show
+1. Every time the website refreshes a new random card needs to show.
-2. The card must have one of the possible suites: Hearts, Spades, Clubs and Diamons.
+2. The card must have one of the possible suites: Hearts, Spades, Clubs and Diamonds.
 3. The card value must be one of the following: 1 to 10, King, Queen, Jack or Ace (no joker).

 In the end, the project needs to look similar to [this demo](https://github.com/breatheco-de/exercise-random-card/blob/master/preview.gif?raw=true).